google/bumble/docs/mkdocs/src/getting_started.md

 Once you've installed or downloaded Bumble, you can either start using some of the [Bundled apps and tools](apps_and_tools/index.md), or look at the [examples](examples/index.md) to get a feel for how to use the APIs, and start writing your own applications.

+Depending on the use case you're interested in exploring, you may need to use a physical Bluetooth controller, like a USB dongle or a board with a Bluetooth radio.
+Visit the [Hardware page](hardware/index.md) for more information on using a physical radio, and/or the [Transports page](transports/index.md) for more details on interfacing with either hardware modules or virtual controllers over various transports.